• Share this on:

 Sustainable rattan and bamboo

 FSC (Forest Stewardship Council) certification is the most common label for sustainable wooden products.
 The FSC chain of custody certification guarantees that a product’s source material comes from responsibly managed forests.
-These products are especially popular in Western European markets.
 Non-timber forest products like rattan and bamboo can also be certified.
-See an example of FSC-certified rattan baskets from H&M Home.
+PEFC (Programme for the Endorsement of Forest Certification) certification is another option.

 Tips:

-2. Through what channels can you get basketry on the European market?
+2. Through which channels can you get basketry on the European market?

-The market for basketry is segmented into low-, mid- and high-end (premium) market segments.
-Baskets are put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+Baskets enter the market through importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+There are three market segments: low-end, mid-end and high-end (premium).

 Low-end market

-A few large-scale suppliers from Asia dominate this segment.
+Large-scale suppliers from Asia dominate this segment.
 In exchange for volume, they can accept small margins by fine-tuning their processes and/or squeezing production costs.
 This has driven overall price levels down and has led consumers to see these baskets as low-priced items, expecting to get ‘a lot for little’ (sets).
-Such low-cost production makes the room to stand out in the low-end market very small.
-Instead, the mid-end market offers opportunities to you, as a small or medium-sized enterprise (SME) from a developing country.
+Such low-cost production means the room to stand out in the low-end market is very small.
+Instead, the mid-end market offers opportunities for you, as a small or medium-sized enterprise (SME) from a developing country.

 Mid-end market

-Despite this pressure, the mid-mid and mid-high markets offer you the most opportunities.
-For a competitive edge you need to pay special attention to design, decoration, handweaving and sustainability.
+Despite this pressure, the mid-mid and mid-high markets offer the most opportunities.
+To compete, you need to pay special attention to design, decoration, handweaving and sustainability.
+Use interesting shapes, patterns, techniques and (local) materials, and highlight these in your storytelling.

 High-end/premium market

-Design, decoration and brand names are the main sales arguments in the high-end/premium market.
+Design, decoration, artisanry and brand names are the main sales arguments in the high-end/premium market.
 Baskets for this segment are decorative pieces in their own right.
-They can almost lose their practical function and just become a fun or beautiful object to look at.
-Luxury department stores such as Harrods play an important role in this segment.
+They can almost lose their practical function and simply become fun or beautiful objects to look at.
+Concept stores and (online) speciality stores like Abask play an important role in this segment.

-Through what channels does basketry end up on the end-market?
+Through which channels does basketry end up on the end-market?

-The channels through which basketry is put on the market follow the traditional patterns: import takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import themselves, while more and more smaller retailers have also started buying directly from the supplier.
+Market access channels for basketry mainly follow traditional patterns.
+Importers/wholesalers supply to retailers.
+Larger retail chains often bypass these intermediaries and handle their own imports, but more and more smaller retailers have also started buying directly from suppliers.
 In some cases, buying agents play a role.

 Importers/wholesalers

-Importers/wholesalers sell products to retailers in their own country or region, or re-export across Europe.
-Some European markets are therefore supplied by wholesalers/importers from other European countries (intra-European trade).
-Supplying to buyers in the project market (such as hotels and spas) can be considered as a secondary distribution flow for European importing wholesalers.
+Importers/wholesalers sell products to retailers in their own country or region or re-export across Europe.
+Another distribution flow for them is supplying to buyers in the project market (such as hotels and spas).

 Importing retailers